brigitte-bigi/Whakerexa/README.md

 # Changes

-## Version 0.1
+## Version 0.1 - latest

 - Initial version, extracted from SPPAS 4.17.
 - Added or updated, and tested JavaScripts
 - Updated CSS frameworks to be more generic
 - Added HTML documentation of the CSS frameworks
-- Added a CSS framework for playing a video in a popup dialog
+- Added a CSS/JS framework for playing a video in a popup dialog

+## Version 0.2 - develop